General Terms and Conditions

 Dining Services meal plan participation is required for all students assigned to RIT residence halls, including Greek Circle and the RIT Inn & Conference Center.
 If no meal plan is chosen by the student, any student needing a required meal plan will be issued and charged for the Tiger 10.
 However, the meal plan may be changed during the first week of classes until the close of business on that Friday at 4:30 p.m (please see Changes to Meal Plan section).

-Upon signing an RIT housing contract, a student’s dining account is opened and the account holder is immediately responsible for all meals/Dining Dollars used and posted against his/her account.
-Greek houses in residence halls and Greek free-standing with supplemental kitchens must participate in either a Greek meal plan option or any other RIT dining meal plan if they are a Greek member.
+Upon signing an RIT housing contract, a student's dining account is opened and the account holder is immediately responsible for all meals/Dining Dollars used and posted against his/her account.
+Students living in Greek houses in residence halls must choose a freshman or upperclassman meal plan based on class status and those living in Greek Circle must choose a meal plan based on class status or a commuter meal plan.
 RIT Dining Services will deduct meal(s) or food item purchases from the meal plan.
 An account holder will not be required to pay New York State sales tax on a meal plan or Dining dollars purchase.
 Some non-food items are exempt from all discounting and require the collection of sales tax.
 The purchase of all non-food items, alcoholic beverages and tobacco products with any portion of your meals, meal exchanges or Dining Dollars account is strictly prohibited.

 Commuter Meal Plans